 Overall the hip belt felt cozy against all sorts of different shaped hips, and we appreciated how balanced we felt while scrambling over rough desert terrain with this pack fully loaded.
-The hard foam panel doesn't keep sweat at bay the way that Osprey packs do, but it kept us drier than the Terra and REI Flash.
+The hard foam panel doesn't keep sweat at bay the way that trampoline style back panels do.

-Unlike the AirContact Lite the frame of this pack doesn't have to sit high (if you fill it up, the brain expands, and the pack will be tall).
-This feature is one reason why we preferred the comfort of the Blaze of the AirContact Lite, which we kept bonking our head on the tall frame of the AirContact Lite during uphill grinds.
+The frame itself sits low enough that unless the pack is fully loaded, it sits out of the way of your head.
+This feature is one reason why we preferred the comfort of the Blaze over the AirContact Lite, which we kept bonking our head on the tall frame of the AirContact Lite during uphill grinds.
 Range of movement is essential with any pack, and the Blaze did an excellent job keeping the frame below our necks but still giving us the proper support.
 Despite our initial thoughts based on looks, this pack is a fantastic workhorse that certainly delivers comfort in all the right places.

 What sets this pack apart from our other heavy haulers is the weight.
 At an astonishing 2.63 pounds, this pack also fits into the ultra-lightweight category.
 Even though it isn't the lightest pack in our lineup, it's the ability to haul weight and weigh nothing gives this pack high marks in the weight category.